nwg/racket-wiki/Artifacts.md

 #### Microsoft ADO: transform an ADO-recordset into a list of associative lists (one A-list for each row)

-**Note:** this was derived from earlier code which may have come from Paul Steckler(?).
+**Note:** this was derived from earlier code which may have come from **Paul Steckler**(?).

-If anyone wants to claim authorship, please let me know and I'll credit appropriately.
+If anyone wishes to claim authorship, please let me know and I'll credit appropriately.

 ```racket